Debt relief: Inflation

 Inflation, the reduction in the nominal value of currency, reduces the real value of debts.
 While lenders take inflation into account when they decide the terms of a loan, unexpected increases in the rate of inflation cause categorical debt relief.

 Inflation has been a contentious political issue on this basis, with debasement of currency a form of or alternative to sovereign default, and the free silver in late 19th century America being seen as a conflict between debtor farmers and creditor bankers.

-Inflation, in an economy that is growing, is caused by more money being introduced into circulation by the central bank.
-If the amount of tender remains constant, a currency grows or falls at the rate of the reserves that back it.
-The global prevalence of fractional reserve banking has caused most currencies to decline in value consistently.
-In a non-fractional (fully backed) reserve system, the growth of a currency is equal to the growth (or decline) of the assets backing it, fees are charged in an upfront manner, and money is worth by what it is backed.

-Fractional reserve banking has resulted in a transfer of wealth from the holders of currency to investors.
-Under fractional reserve banking the money supply is allowed to be increased whenever new interest-bearing loans are issued and is often constrained by a reserve ratio, which mandates that banks hold a portion of the wealth they lend out at interest in the form of real reserves.
-Many nations are in the process of eliminating reserve ratios.
+Impact

+A 2024 study found that debt relief for debtors leads to a large increase in earned income, employment, assets, real estate, secured debt, home ownership, and wealth over subsequent decades.

+Another 2024 study found that debtors who receive debt relief are more likely to support incumbent governments.

+A 2025 study of medical debt relief found no evidence that it led to improvements in mental and physical health, healthcare utilization, and financial wellness.
+It did however find that it led moderate but statistically significant reduction in payments of existing medical bills.